 Last but not the least, the module instantiation.
 The statement “myModule notGate(clock, out)” creates an instance of the module “myModule” with name “notGate”.
 You can create as many instances as you want from a module.
 One really important thing here is the wiring.
 If you look at the code, you can see the reg “clock” placed as the first parameter and the wire “out” is placed as the second parameter.
 This literally means that the reg “clock” is connected to port A of the module instance and wire “out” is connected to port B of the module instance.

 Now it is time to run the simulation.
 Follow the steps below to run the simulation in Xilinx ISE Webpack (Images are based on Xilinx ISE Webpack 14.7).

 - Runs ISE Project navigator from the Windows program menu.
 Select 32 Bit or 64 Bit version of ISE depending on your Operating System.

 - From the File menu, select “New Project”

 - Name your project and select a directory to save the project and click next (refer to the picture below).

 - Change the project settings as required.
 You can select the FPGA family and device based on the board you use.
 For Mimas V2 Spartan 6 FPGA Development Board it should be set as in the image below.
 For Elbert V2 Spartan 3A FPGA Development Board, the device family will be “Spartan 3A and Spartan 3AN”, Device will be “XC3S50A”, Package will be TQ144 and Speed will be -4.
 Once the information is filled in, click next and then finish.

 - We have created an empty project in Xilinx ISE Webpack.
-Now right click on the project and select “New source” from the pop up menue.
+Now right click on the project and select “New source” from the pop-up menu.

-- Select “Verilog Module” as the source type and type in the file name as show in the image below.
+- Select “Verilog Module” as the source type and type in the file name as shown in the image below.